Gerwyn Price

-Gerwyn Stephen Price (born 7 March 1985) is a Welsh professional darts player and former professional rugby union and rugby league player.
-He competes in Professional Darts Corporation (PDC) events, where he is currently ranked world number ten; he was ranked world number one on three occasions from 2021 to 2022.
-Nicknamed "the Iceman", he is a former PDC World Champion, having won the 2021 World Championship.
+Gerwyn Price (born 7 March 1985) is a Welsh professional darts player and former professional rugby union and rugby league player.
+He competes in Professional Darts Corporation (PDC) events, where he is ranked world number four; he was ranked world number one on three occasions from 2021 to 2022.
+Nicknamed "the Iceman", he won the PDC World Championship in 2021.

-Price broke into the top 32 on the PDC Order of Merit in 2016 and soon afterwards won his first Pro Tour title.
+Price broke into the top 32 of the PDC World Rankings in 2016 and soon afterwards won his first Pro Tour title.
 He finished as runner-up in his first major final at the 2017 UK Open before winning his first major title at the 2018 Grand Slam of Darts, a tournament he would win again a year later in 2019.
 Price defeated Gary Anderson in the 2021 final to become the first Welsh PDC World Champion.
 He has won seven PDC major titles, including three Grand Slam titles, the 2020 World Grand Prix, and the World Series Finals on two occasions.
 He has won two PDC World Cups representing Wales alongside Jonny Clayton.
 Price has won seven PDC major singles titles, placing him eighth in the all-time list.
-Price has won a total of 43 PDC titles in his professional career, including nine European Tour titles.
+Price has won a total of 45 PDC titles in his professional career, including ten European Tour titles.

 Price has also played rugby union for Welsh Premier Division sides Neath and Cross Keys, Pro12 with Glasgow Warriors and rugby league with South Wales Scorpions.

 Rugby career

-Price played as a hooker for Welsh Premier Division sides Neath and Cross Keys as well as rugby league with South Wales Scorpions and Blackwood Bulldogs where he was capped by Wales Dragonhearts.
+Price played under-19 international rugby for Wales.
+He played as a hooker for Welsh Premier Division sides Neath and Cross Keys as well as rugby league with South Wales Scorpions and Blackwood Bulldogs where he was capped by Wales Dragonhearts.
 He also had a short spell at Pro12 side Glasgow Warriors as injury cover for their first choice players.
 During Price's time with Cross Keys, they won the 2011–12 WRU Challenge Cup, with Price scoring a try in the final.
 He ended his rugby career in 2014 in order to concentrate on playing darts full-time.